narenranjit/the-over-engineered-resume/public/resume.md

 Owned engineering for the Question-and-Answer platform, generating ~$40M annually.

 - Piloted **first offshore team**, creating onboarding and collaboration frameworks now integral to operational strategies.
-- Proactively formed volunteer team to improve Developer Experience, achieving **40% faster test runs** and 35% CI speed improvement, resulting in a **80% engagement lift**.
+- Proactively formed volunteer team to improve Developer Experience, achieving **40% faster tests** and **35% faster builds**, resulting in a **80% engagement lift**.
 Secured funding for a full-time team based on this success.

 #### Senior Engineering Manager [2019 - 2021]

-Led engineering for ‘Textbook Solutions,’ a multi-million-dollar product launch, resolving content licensing and product-market uncertainties to achieve an on-time, on-budget launch hitting key product goals.
+Led engineering for ‘Textbook Solutions,’ a multi-million-dollar 0-1 product launch, resolving product risks and stakeholder conflicts to deliver on-time, on-budget, and hitting product goals.

-- Championed a **Skunkworks project** to launch mobile and desktop apps in 4 weeks (initial estimates were months).
+- Championed **Skunkworks project** to launch mobile and desktop apps in 4 weeks (initial estimates were months).
 These apps contributed to **30% of platform traffic** and were recognized as a ‘Recommended App’ on the Windows Store.
-- Achieved an **80% promotion rate** among 12 direct reports through mentorship and coaching for impact.
+- Achieved **80% promotion rate** among 12 direct reports through mentorship and coaching.

 ### Frontpage.to